Smart Start Puppy Class

 Puppy Plus!
 Class

 (Puppy must have had an introductory puppy class or the instructor’s permission.
-Please call 301-928-6606 if you’re not sure.)
+Please text 301-928-6606 if you’re not sure.)

 (6 sessions; puppies come to first class)